Sustainable-Sanitation-Alliance/newsbox/README.md

 Time of publication of the feed entry.
 Note: The output of the channel is already sorted in descending order by this date field.

 ### source ###
-Abbreviation of the organization providing the entry.
-**Important note: The abbreviation used here describes the organisation through which the entry was made available.
-The links and descriptions of the organisations can be found in the extended configuration parameters of config.json**.
+Abbreviation of the organization providing the entry. **Important note:** The abbreviation used here describes the organisation through which the entry was made available.
+The links and descriptions of the organisations can be found in the extended configuration parameters of config.json.

 ### author ###
 Name of the author who wrote the article.
 We ask that this be taken into account in the output.

 ### category ###
 Category of the entry.
-You can use it to filter the output of the feed on your website by these categories.
-**Note: All available categories can be found in config.json.
+You can use it to filter the output of the feed on your website by these categories. **Note:** All available categories can be found in config.json.
 You can also generate a separate explicit RSS feed for each category using a URL.
 Use the following syntax in the call https://api.susana.org/newscircle/rss/category/{category}.rss.
-You can also find all URLs within the configuration file.**
+You can also find all URLs within the configuration file.

 ### guid ###
 Unique URL with ID, with the help of which they avoid duplication in the output and caching of feeds.